eslint-stylistic/eslint-stylistic/docs/guide/faq.md

 ---

-- **Logical**: Rules that care about the logic in runtime behavior of code (such as missing awaits or invalid logical checks).
+- **Logical**: Rules that are concerned with the logic and runtime behavior of code (such as missing awaits or invalid logical checks).
-- **Stylistic**: Rules that care about style concerns which do impact runtime behavior of code, but generally not logic.
-These are mostly around naming or which roughly-equivalent syntax constructs to use (such as function declarations vs. arrow functions).
+- **Stylistic**: Rules that focus on style concerns which do not generally impact the runtime behavior of code.
+These are mostly about naming or which roughly equivalent syntax constructs to use (such as function declarations vs. arrow functions).
-  - **Formatting**: Stylistic rules that care only about trivia (semicolons, whitespace, etc.) without impacting the runtime behavior of the code.
-These rules conflict with dedicated formatters such as Prettier.
+  - **Formatting**: A subset of Stylistic rules that are solely concerned with trivia (semicolons, whitespace, etc.) and do not affect the runtime behavior of the code.
+These rules may conflict with dedicated formatters such as Prettier.

 ---

-For ESLint Stylistic, our main scope is the **formatting** and **stylistic** rules inherited from `eslint` / `typescript-eslint`.
-We will maintain some stylistic rules, but not all stylistic rules will be included.
-It depends whether the upstream projects want to keep them.
-We are welcoming new rules proposed by the community in the future when we move to the maintenance stage and develop the infrastructure for introducing experimental rules.
-Track on [Project Progress](/contribute/project-progress) for more details.
+For ESLint Stylistic, our primary focus is on the **formatting** and **stylistic** rules inherited from `eslint` and `typescript-eslint`.
+We will maintain some stylistic rules; however, not all will be included.
+Their inclusion depends on whether the upstream projects choose to retain them.
+We welcome new rules proposed by the community for the future when we move into the maintenance phase and develop the infrastructure to introduce experimental rules.
+For more details, track the [Project Progress](/contribute/project-progress).

 ## How to auto-format on save?